ZOSOs extended for further 60 days

 |

-KINGSTON, Jamaica — The Zones of Special Operations (ZOSOs) in Denham Town, West Kingston; Mount Salem, St James; Greenwich Town and August Town in St Andrew, have been extended for a further 60 days.
+THE zones of special operations (ZOSOs) in Denham Town, West Kingston; Mount Salem, St James; Greenwich Town and August Town in St Andrew, have been extended for a further 60 days.

-The House of Representatives yesterday approved four Resolutions for the extensions, which were moved by Deputy Prime Minister and National Security Minister, Dr Horace Chang.
+The House of Representatives on Tuesday approved four resolutions for the extensions, which were moved by Deputy Prime Minister and National Security Minister Dr Horace Chang.

-He noted that the ZOSOs continue to provide a whole-of-government response to the social challenges facing the communities in which they operate.
+He noted that the ZOSOs continue to respond to the social challenges facing the communities in which they operate.

 “It is being strategically applied to reduce crimes while preserving life and respecting citizens' rights wherever it is declared.
 In time, this principle will be applied across the island, to all similarly challenged communities,” he said.

-Dr Chang noted that the ZOSOs have proven to be instrumental in securing the right to life for all citizens, building confidence in legitimate state structures and re-establishing an overwhelming sense of citizenship instead of fear.
+Dr Chang said the ZOSOs have proven to be instrumental in securing the right to life for all citizens, building confidence in legitimate state structures and re-establishing an overwhelming sense of citizenship instead of fear.

-Meanwhile, the national security minister informed that as at April 13, the murder rate in Jamaica was 4.3 per cent ahead of the corresponding period in 2020.
+Meanwhile, the security minister informed the House that as at April 13, the murder rate in Jamaica was 4.3 per cent below the corresponding period in 2020.

-So far for April, 20 per cent fewer major crimes have been reported than in April 2020.
+So far for April, 20 per cent fewer murders have been reported than in April 2020.

 He further reported that there has been a significant decline in serious crimes with a marginal increase in shooting incidents.